UMD-CS-STICs/389Lfall17/lectures/lecture-01/aws.md

 ### What is Cloud Computing?

 - Let's consider the time before cloud computing.
 Say you want to start the next AirBnB.
 You want to host a website to attract interest, so how do you do that?
 You would have to set up a server farm in your garage.
-You'll need to estimate your traffic, understand the characteristics of your code (memory, CPU, etc.) and order servers, routers, cabling, storage, etc. and usually wait a few weeks and shell out a large inital capital investment.
-Then you have to set it up and test it, load your software, configure the servers, patch security vulnerabilities, etc.
+You'll need to estimate your traffic, understand the characteristics of your code (memory, CPU, etc.) and order servers, routers, cabling, storage, etc. You'll usually wait a few weeks and shell out a large capital investment.
+Then, you have to set it up and test it, load your software, configure the servers, patch security vulnerabilities, etc.
 - What happens if you underestimate?
 You'll have a "success disaster".
 - What happens if you overestimate?
 You're paying for capacity that you don't need.
 - Cloud computing abstracts away this process of setting up infrastructure -- servers, power, cooling, storage, routers, etc. This is known as Infrastructure as a Service (IaaS).